vangve27/streamlit_abcab_chatbot/README.md

-# ABCAB Chatbot (Streamlit Edition)
+# OpenRouter DeepSeek Chatbot (Streamlit Edition)

 A modern web-based chatbot using OpenRouter's DeepSeek model, with a Python Flask backend and a Streamlit frontend.
 Now with Retrieval-Augmented Generation (RAG) and full backend trace logging.

 ## Features
 - Secure API key management via `.env` file
 - Flask backend for model communication
-- Retrieval-Augmented Generation (RAG):
+- Retrieval-Augmented Generation (RAG) with Smart Fallback:
+  - The backend analyzes the LLM's response for signs of outdated or insufficient knowledge (e.g., "real-time access", "current weather", "I recommend checking", and many more fallback phrases).
+  - If the LLM cannot answer or indicates a knowledge cutoff, the UI prompts the user for approval to perform a web search.
-  - For every user prompt, the backend fetches relevant web results using the Serper API and augments the LLM context for up-to-date answers
+  - Upon approval, the backend fetches relevant web results using the Serper API and augments the LLM context for up-to-date answers
 - Streamlit chat UI with:
   - Clean, interactive chat interface
   - Markdown-style formatting for bot responses